ruska112x/web-university-02/README.md

 # web-university-02

 ## 2048 game
-Frontend on React+TS, Backend on Kotlin+Spring, DataBase is PostgreSQL
+Frontend on HTML+JS+CSS, Backend on Kotlin+Spring, DataBase is PostgreSQL